About us

 Let’s talk about us

-Helvetiarockt is the Swiss coordination office and networking platform for female* musicians in jazz, pop and rock.
-Since 2009, the association has been campaigning for a significant increase in the proportion of women* representation in the Swiss music industry.
-With our courses we offer a platform for young women* to discover music and we also promote and network professional female* artists.
-Our goal is to sensitize and raise awareness in the music industry.
-We demand appropriate visibility and recognition for women*, gender-balanced line-ups, teams and committees.
+Helvetiarockt is an association and is active throughout Switzerland.
+We are committed to gender equality in the fields of jazz, pop and rock.
+With our courses we offer a platform for women, inter, non-binary, trans and agender people to discover music and we also promote and connect professional artists.
+Our goal is to raise awareness in the music industry.
+We demand appropriate visibility and recognition for women, inter, non-binary, trans and agender people, gender-balanced line-ups, teams and committees.
 Every day we aim to inspire people to fight inequality and find solutions together.

 Team